Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Method

 \subsection{Model Training}

-\paragraph{Verbatim Transcription Task} Whisper was separately fine-tuned on the training set of synthetic, SONIVA-Naming healthy, and SONIVA-Naming patient data, as well as combined datasets of all participant data (SONIVA-Naming healthy and SONIVA-Naming patient) and all available data (synthetic, SONIVA-Naming healthy and SONIVA-Naming patient).
-Small and Medium Whisper models were used to determine the optimal model size.
+\paragraph{Verbatim Transcription Task} Whisper was separately fine-tuned on the training set of synthetic, SONIVA-Naming healthy, and SONIVA-Naming patient data, as well as combined datasets of all participant data (SONIVA-Naming healthy and SONIVA-Naming patient) and all available data (synthetic, SONIVA-Naming healthy and SONIVA-Naming patient) (See Appendix C).
+Small and Medium Whisper models \cite{openai2024whispersmall, openai2024whispermedium} were used to determine the optimal model size.
 In total, ten fine-tuned models were obtained: fine-tuned on synthetic data (\textit{ft-syn}), on SONIVA-Naming healthy data (\textit{ft-h}), on SONIVA-Naming patient data (\textit{ft-p}), on all participant data (\textit{ft-hp}) and all available data (\textit{ft-all}), each in Small and Medium sizes.

-Models were trained for a maximum of 1000 steps, with a batch size of 16.
-A learning rate of $1 \times 10^{-5}$ was used, with a linear learning rate scheduler incorporating 250 warm up steps.
-The model parameters were updated with AdamW optimiser using Cross-Entropy loss function (\ref{eq:cross_entropy}).
+Models were trained on a single NVIDIA RTX 6000 GPU for a maximum of 1000 steps, with a batch size of 16, which took approximately 2-4 hours.
+A learning rate of $1 \times 10^{-5}$ was used, with a linear learning rate scheduler incorporating 250 warm-up steps.
+The model parameters were updated with AdamW optimizer using Cross-Entropy loss function.

-where N is the total number of samples, C is the total number of classes, $y_{ij}$ is the true label and $\hat{y}_{ij}$ is the predicted probability for class $j$ for instance $i$.

-Training was conducted on one NVIDIA RTX 6000 GPU.
 Models were evaluated on the validation set (batch size of 8) at 50 step intervals.
 The best model was chosen based on Word Error Rate (WER) on the validation set and was used for final evaluation on the test sets.
-The evaluation was completed on four different test sets, namely the synthetic, SONIVA-Naming healthy, and SONIVA-Naming patient as well as the unseen TORGO database. \paragraph{Accuracy Prediction Task} The setup was formulated as a multi-class classification task, where one of three possible accuracy scores (0, 1 or 2) were predicted for each given Naming task trial recording in the SONIVA-Naming healthy and patient datasets.
+The evaluation was completed on four different test sets, namely the synthetic, SONIVA-Naming healthy, and SONIVA-Naming patient as well as the unseen TORGO database. \paragraph{Accuracy Prediction Task} The setup was formulated as a multi-class classification task, where one of three possible accuracy scores (0, 1 or 2) was predicted for each given Naming task trial recording in the SONIVA-Naming healthy and patient datasets (See Appendix C).